Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 Type the name of the tracking server to which all media tracking data should be sent.

+#### Collection API Server

+{% hint style="warning" %}
+Contact your Adobe account representative to receive this information.
+{% endhint %}

+Type the name of the media collection API server to which downloaded media tracking data should be sent.

 #### Channel

 Type the channel name property.